sysfce2/godot-docs/classes/class_animation.rst

 |void| **track_set_path**\ (\ track_idx\: :ref:`int<class_int>`, path\: :ref:`NodePath<class_NodePath>`\ ) :ref:`🔗<class_Animation_method_track_set_path>`

 Sets the path of a track.
-Paths must be valid scene-tree paths to a node and must be specified starting from the parent node of the node that will reproduce the animation.
+Paths must be valid scene-tree paths to a node and must be specified starting from the :ref:`AnimationMixer.root_node<class_AnimationMixer_property_root_node>` that will reproduce the animation.
 Tracks that control properties or bones must append their name after the path, separated by ``":"``.

 For example, ``"character/skeleton:ankle"`` or ``"character/mesh:transform/local"``.